Apodini/swift-log-elk/README.md

 }
 ```

-Now that the entire setup process is finished, create some log data that is then automatically sent to Logstash.
+Now that the entire setup process is finished, create some log data that is then automatically sent to Logstash (eg. see [section above](#setup-logging)).

 Since we use the entire ELK stack, not just Logstash, we can use [elastic/kibana](https://github.com/elastic/kibana) to instantly visualize the uploaded log data.
 Access the Kibana web interface (on the respective port) and navigate to `Analytics/Discover`.
 Your created log messages (including metadata) should now be displayed here:

 ![image](https://user-images.githubusercontent.com/25406915/127134981-45e0ce7f-9718-4550-a0b1-e1138e8035e4.png)